What You’re Made of Matters

 Substrate: Aim for 0.6–1g of protein per pound of goal body weight daily.

 Rest: Recovery allows muscles to rebuild stronger.
-Prioritize sleep and manage stress.
+Prioritize sleep and manage stress so you can come back tomorrow.

 Bonus: If you're new to lifting, you may experience “body recomposition” – losing fat and gaining muscle simultaneously.